-Planning your installation
+Planning your installation 1

 Hardware requirements 1

 Hardware requirements

-Connectivity requirements 9
+Connectivity requirements 10

 Data retention.

-Using Collector on the Internet
+Reference architectures 19

 Installing Nexthink Components

-Installing the Appliance 23
+Installing the Appliance

-Installing the Appliance on Azure 28
+Installing the Appliance on Azure

-Installing the Collector on Windows 29
+Installing the Collector on Windows

-Installing the Collector for a POC 48
+Installing the Collector for a POC 51

-Installing the Collector on macOS
+Installing the Collector on macOS 54

+Deploying the Collector with AirWatch

-Installing the Mobile Bridge
+Installing the Mobile Bridge 63

-Installing the Finder
+Installing the Finder 68

 Customer satisfaction program

-Updating from V6.x 69
+Updating from V6.x

+Updating the Appliance.

-Updating the Appliance
+Content centralization when updating the Appliance

 Updating the Collector

-Updating the Finder
+Updating the Finder 90

-Configuration 82
+Configuration 94

 Allocating resources for the Portal.
-82

-Setting up a software license
+Setting up a software license.

-Setting the names of the Portal
+Setting the names of the Portal.

 Setting the names of the Engines

 Specifying your internal networks and domains

-Branding the Portal
+Branding the Portal 102

 Branding of campaigns

-Federating your Appliances
+Federating your Appliances.

 Connecting the Portal to the Engines

 Centralized Management of Appliances and Engines

 Adding users.

 Provisioning user accounts from Active Directory

 Enabling Windows authentication of users

-Hierarchizing your infrastructure.
+Hierarchizing your infrastructure 136

-Setting the locale in the Portal.

-Changing the Time Zone of the Portal

-טוומושווש נוופ דוווופ בטוופ טו נוופ רטונמו